huggosouza/huggosouza/README.md

 ### Helloo, I'm Hugo! 👋

-Currently an Analysis and Systems Development student at Descomplica College.
+Currently an Analysis and Systems Development student.

 - 🔭 I’m currently working on improving my skills with programming, fixing concepts and learning new ones.
 - 🌱 I’m learning Java, Python, HTML5 and CSS.